iamvickyav/interview-preparation/README.md

 # Interview Preparation Guide

-This guide will cover cocepts every backed Java developer to brush up before facing interview
+This guide will cover concepts every backed Java developer should brush up before facing interview

+This guide targets developer with 3+ years of experience

 1. Core Java
 2. Advance Java